‘You know it’s spring in the Carson Valley when…’

 March 20, 2018

-Flowers are poking their hopeful buds through the freshly fallen snow, birds are chirping and days will soon become warmer.
+Flowers are poking their hopeful buds through the freshly fallen snow as birds are chirping.
+Soon the days will become warmer.

 Spring is upon us in the Carson Valley, but how can you tell through all that white stuff?

-The first day of spring is today and to celebrate the change in season the Record Courier posted this fill-in the blank on their Facebook page, "You know it's spring in the Carson Valley when___."
+The first day of spring was Tuesday and to celebrate the change in season The Record-Courier posted this fill-in the blank on their Facebook page, "You know it's spring in the Carson Valley when___."

 The post received a variety of great comments from followers and initiated some conversations.